manoharmukku/multilayer-perceptron-in-c/README.md

 This implementation of MLP was written using C and can perform multi-class classification.
 Each of the hidden layers and the output layer can run their own activation functions which can be specified during runtime.
 Supported activation functions are:

-- Identity
+- identity
-- Sigmoid
+- sigmoid
-- Tanh
+- tanh
-- Relu
+- relu
-- Softmax
+- softmax

 ## How to run: